NaleRaphael/blog/blog/source/_posts/devlog_import_a_package_dynamically.md

 # ... lots of path will be printed here ...
 ```

-Bingo, path of `mod_foo` is actually absence in `sys.path`.
+Bingo, path of `mod_foo` is actually absent in `sys.path`.
 Therefore, we can try to insert that path into `sys.path` and check whether it would work.

 ```python
 # continue from previous session